sckuzzle/rp-thoughts/analyses/distribution.md

 It also looks at how this distribution changes when you weight by nodes vs staked RPL vs node size (nETH and pETH).

 It builds off of work I did to create historical staking snapshots for each interval [here](https://github.com/sckuzzle/rp-snapshot).
+The script used to generate the graphs can be found [here](./distribution_analysis.py).

+Note: the graphs have been updated for intervals 26 and 27 but the analysis has not.

 ## Prices